nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding Ingredients — **`add`**`ingredient`
-Adds an ingredient to the recipe manager, with an optional quantity and expiry date.
+This command adds an ingredient to ChopChop, with an optional quantity and expiry date.
 If the quantity is not specified, ChopChop will infer a single unitless ingredient, like eggs.
+If the expiry date is not specified, it is assumed that the ingredient (eg. salt) does not expire.

 As mentioned in the overview above, an ingredient can consist of multiple sets; the `add ingredient` command will intelligently *combine* ingredients as appropriate.